aarontravass/gresearch-solution/README.md

 For building and running, a github actions workflow file has been set up.

-I also had to prove that the heap usage for a given `input.json` file is independent of the number of rows of JSON and for that I set up profilling.
+I also had to prove that the heap usage for a given `input.json` file is independent of the number of rows of JSON and for that I set up profiling.
 Experimentation was done to prove the relationship between heap and number of rows was independent.

 I also created a script that would output the rows to a redis instance (docker compose) but unfortunately the nodejs script would [terminate due to memory issues](https://github.com/aarontravass/gresearch-solution/actions/runs/5162402075/jobs/9300074439#step:8:1) for `10000000` rows of JSON.
 Github actions ubuntu runner has only 7GB of memory available and when I tried to use [large runners with more memory](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners) the job [didn't get picked up](https://github.com/aarontravass/gresearch-solution/actions/runs/5162364007) since large runners are only available for enterprise users.
 I would expect the redis script to be at least 40-50% faster.

 ## Implementation
 [NodeJS streams](https://nodejs.org/api/stream.html) are a convenient way to work with streams of data since they do not depend upon the amount of data.
 The data can be manipulated on the go.
-By creating a file stream, the file can be arbitrarily large and there would little to no memory footprint.
+By creating a file stream, the file can be arbitrarily large and there would be little to no memory footprint.
 NodeJS streams are also buffered.
 This prevents excessive file system calls.
 Once the buffer is full, Nodejs automatically flushes the buffer.

 Each line in a file is read as a chunk of data and this needs to be assembled into something meaningful.
 I opted to use the npm module [`stream-json`](https://github.com/uhop/stream-json) and it contains a convenient module called `StreamArray` that converts a JSON array file into JSON chunks.
 The original file stream is piped through this `StreamArray` module which assembles chunks into meaningful data.
 I then collected 2 contiguous chunks and passed them into a reducer function called `reduce` that would give the required output JSON.
 This reduced chunk is then streamed back into an output json file.